DestinyJoyner/Pern-Portfolio-Backend/READme.md

 - You will need to be connected to your local database (POSTGRESQL) in order to successfully run the `.sql` files in the database folder.

-- You can run the command `dbinit` in your terminal to creat the tables necessary for this application
+- You can run the command `npm run dbinit` in your terminal to create the tables necessary for this application

-- There isn't any initial seed data for theis application, however if you choose to add your own you can run the `dbseed` command to seed the data into your tables
+- There isn't any initial seed data for this application, however if you choose to add your own you can run the `npm run dbseed` command to seed the data into your tables

+- Once you're all set up run the command `npm run dev` in your terminal to start up the server

 - Once the front end application is cloned down as well (link above), use your local host port and url as the environmental variable in the front end application.